kelset/Diurnalis/GrappaHat/maret.md

     - RFI/RFP

     - feedback to vendors
-Obviously talking with clients always create issus because of the different technical languages.
+Obviously talking with clients always create issues because of the different technical languages.

     - pentest